noyoshi/league_calendar/README.md

 that brings up League of Legends match schedules and results for the week.

 Match data provided by the PandaScore API.

+TODO:
+- Get the official Riot colors / design to use in React
+- Create API
+- Make static components